drshika/drshika.github.io/index.md

 My name is Drshika.
 I’m a (currently on hiatus) 16th grade student at the University of Illinois Urbana-Champaign studying Computer Science.

-I’m interested in learning more about Virtual/Augmented Reality, Accessibility, and Social Computing and have been researching with the HCI and SCuBa laboratory through the Clare Boothe Luce and CS STARS Research Fellowship.
+I’m interested in learning more about Virtual/Augmented Reality, Finance, Accessibility, and Social Computing and have been researching with the HCI and SCuBa laboratory through the Clare Boothe Luce and CS STARS Research Fellowship.

 My studies and research are supported by scholarships from JP Morgan Chase, Bank of America, Cargill, Clare Boothe Luce Foundation and others.